vishalicious213/vishalicious213/README.md

 I'm a 20+ year I/T veteran who took the steps to software design and then development.
 My focus is on web applications.

 My start as a developer comes from Lambda School, a coding bootcamp.
 My work experience comes from helping to build a clinical EMR for nursing homes, including research, planning, writing specifications, designing the front-end and testing.
-I work with clinicians and administrative staff to ensure that software meets their needs, state and federal requirements, and with vendors to ensure software interoperability.
+I work with clinicians and administrative staff to ensure that software meets their needs and is compliant with federaland state regulations.
+I also work with vendors to ensure interoperability between our software.

 Core technologies that I use include JavaScript, React, SQL, Node and Python.
 HTML and CSS feature in my work as JSX and Styled Components.